How does this medication work? What will it do for me?

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each pink, film-coated, convex, round tablet, imprinted in black ink with a stylized "W" and "P97" on one side and plain on the other side, contains primaquine phosphate USP 26.3 mg (equivalent to primaquine base 15 mg).
-Nonmedicinal ingredients: cellulose (microcrystalline), hydroxypropylmethylcellulose, lactose, magnesium stearate polyethylene glycol 400, polysorbate 80, red iron oxide, starch, talc, and titanium dioxide.
+Each pink, film-coated, convex, round tablet, imprinted in black ink with a stylized "W" and "P97" on one side and plain on the other side, contains 26.3 mg of primaquine phosphate USP (equivalent to 15 mg of primaquine base).
+Nonmedicinal ingredients: carnauba wax, cellulose (microcrystalline), lactose, magnesium stearate Opacode Black ink S-1-177003 (contains shellac glaze, propylene glycol, N-butyl alcohol, black iron oxide, ethanol and methanol), Opadry white YS-1-7443 (contains hypromellose, polyethylene glycol 400, titanium dioxide, polysorbate 80), polyethylene glycol 400, red iron oxide, starch, and talc.